Stoupy51/Energy-Datapack-Template/README.md

 - Use 'Find and Replace' with your favorite IDE:
 - - Find: `your_name` and replace with your own name (e.g. `stoupy`, `uwu42`, ...), for the `from` nbt field regarding to the [Common Trait Convention](https://mc-datapacks.github.io/en/conventions/common_trait.html)
 - - Find: `XXX` and replace with your **owned** [CustomModelData prefix](https://wiki.smithed.dev/conventions/cmd-prefixing) (e.g. `XXX -> 201`, `XXX -> 067`, ...)
+- And you are done!
+You can now add your items, blocks, machines.
+You can also use/edit the resource pack folder